StephR77/StephR77/README.md

 - Automated UI tests using **Selenium, Python, Pytest**
 - Validated **forms, interface behavior, and layout design**
 - Used **GitHub** for version control and **Figma** for design comparison

 ---

+## 🚀 From Language Education to Tech Innovation🤖

+I hold a strong academic background in **foreign languages**, and spent several years teaching English in Colombia.
+That journey sharpened my communication📣, empathy, and analytical skills — all of which naturally led me to **software quality assurance (QA)**.

+I discovered in QA a discipline that aligns with my strengths: **detail orientation**, **problem-solving**, and a love for building things that actually work.💓

+---